JPDaly/InvisibleDoc/README.md

 # InvisibleDoc
-Simple program that hides content in a document to try out Github.
+Just a program that will hide the contents of a file.
+I'm mainly doing this to learn the basics of Github.